-Preventing the Introduction of Diseases
+Preventing the Introduction of Infectious Diseases

-Hog diseases do not develop spontaneously.
-In order for hog disease to develop in a herd it must first be introduced just as any weed in the garden or field must be started by first introducing some weed seed.
-Some swine diseases, as hog cholera, develop rapidly after introduction.
-Others, as "necro" and intestinal parasites, develop slowly and may not cause great damage until they have been allowed to develop for two or three years.
+Infectious diseases of hogs do not develop spontaneously.
+In order for a hog disease to develop in a herd it must first be introduced just as any weed in the garden or field must be started by first introducing some weed seed.
+Some swine diseases as hog cholera, develop rapidly after introduction.
+Others, as tuberculosis and intestinal parasites, develop slowly and may not cause great damage until they have been allowed to develop for two or three years.

 Most hog diseases are introduced in the bodies of carrier animals; that is, animals that have the disease.
-Consequently, the introduction of affected animals from outside sources is the most common cause of new diseases in a herd.
+Consequently, the introduction of affected animals from outside sources is the most common cause of new disease in a herd.